-Mr. Gemunder is a director of the Company and a director and President and Chief Executive Officer of Omnicare, and Ms. Laney, a director emeritus, and Ms. Lindell are directors of the Company and Omnicare.
+Mr. Gemunder is a director of the Company and until his retirement in August 2010 was a director and President and Chief Executive Officer of Omnicare.
+Until May of 2010, Ms. Laney, a director emeritus of the Company, was also a director of Omnicare.
+Ms. Lindell is a director of the Company and Omnicare.